william-popmie/PnO-team-09/src/frontend/README.md

    npm run dev
    ```

 The database will be recreated automatically on startup.
-All users, collections, and documents will be cleared.
+All users, collections, and documents will be cleared, and the demo account will be re-initialized with fresh sample data.